Safe in the Lungau Mountains – Hiking Rules

 • Do not leave hiking trails on alpine pastures and meadows!

-• If grazing cattle are blocking the path, keep as far away as possible!
+• If grazing cattle are blocking the path, walk around with the greatest distance possible!

 • When grazing cattle approach: stay calm, do not turn your back, avoid the animals!